DidDrog11/arenavirus_hantavirus/README.md

 # RShiny Application :computer:

 A companion application is being developed to display the contained information.
 This interactive application will allow the dataset to be explored, subset and downloaded for subsequent reuse.
+This is being developed in a separate Github project called [arenavirus_hantavirus_app](https://github.com/DidDrog11/arenavirus_hantavirus_app)